Letter of Understanding

 Plagiarism is not tolerated.
 Plagiarism includes, but is not limited to, submitting work done by another person or purchased from any source; failure to document ideas found in sources, whether phrases or sentences within quotation marks.

 Students are permitted to visit select shopping areas located on the perimeter of campus, all of which are about a five minute walk from the residence halls.
-These include University Gateway, Tuscany Plaza, and the Smart & Final Plaza.
+These include University Village, University Gateway, and Tuscany Plaza.

-Shops and places of interest at these locations include: CVS/pharmacy, sandwich shops (Subway, Togo’s, Quiznos), Starbucks, Coffee Bean, Yogurtland, Chipotle, Chick-fil-A, Taco Bell, a pizzeria and several sit-down style restaurants.
-Bank of America and Chase Bank also have branches in these locations.
-Additional Bank of America & USC Credit Union ATMs are located near the USC Tutor Campus Center.
+Shops and places of interest at these locations include: Target, Trader Joe’s, CVS, Starbucks, Chipotle, Chick-fil-A, sandwich shops, pizzerias and several sit-down style restaurants.
+Bank of America & USC Credit Union ATMs are located near the USC Tutor Campus Center.
+There’s also a Bank of America ATM at the University Village and a Chase branch at the University Gateway.

 If a student requires medical assistance during non-business hours, the parent or legal guardian will be contacted to assess the proper procedure and circumstance of the individual student.
 If necessary, the student will be accompanied by a USC Summer Programs staff member to the nearest emergency room.